MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/datawiza-sso-mfa-to-owa.md

 2. For **App name**, enter the app name.
 We recommend a meaningful naming convention.

 3. For **Public Domain**, enter the app's external-facing URL.
 For example, `https://external.example.com`.
-Use localhost DNS for testing.
+Use localhost domain name server (DNS) for testing.

 4. For **Listen Port**, enter the port DAP listens on.
 If DAP isn't deployed behind a load balancer, you can use port indicated in Public Domain.